-(3) Any person that makes independent expenditures, electioneering communications, or member communications in support of or in opposition to that clearly identify any candidate for Mayor in an amount that in the aggregate equals or exceeds \$5,000, shall, within 24 hours of reaching or exceeding the spending threshold, provide an original copy of the communication to the Ethics Commission and file a statement with the Ethics Commission disclosing the cost of each communication.
-Every person who is required to file a statement with the Ethics Commission pursuant to this subsection shall indicate on the statement which candidate or candidates for Mayor the independent expenditures, electioneering communications, or member communications disclosed on the statement are intended to support or oppose, or whether they are intended to be neutral, provided that an independent expenditure may not be neutral.
-For the purposes of this subsection, the costs of a 1 2 communication that supports or opposes more than one candidate or ballot measure shall be 3 apportioned among each candidate and measure in the communication.
-4 Thereafter, any such person shall file a supplemental statement with the Ethics Commission each time the person makes independent expenditures, electioneering communications or member 5 6 communications in support of or in opposition to any candidate for Mayor in an amount that in the 7 aggregate equals or exceeds an additional \$5,000.
-The supplemental statements shall be filed within 8 24 hours of reaching or exceeding the spending threshold.
-9 The Executive Director shall post the information disclosed on statements required by this 10 subsection on the web page of the Ethics Commission within $\Theta = t{WO}$ business days of the statement 11 being filed.
-12 The supplemental statements required by subsections (b)(2) and (b)(3) are not required (4)13 until the Ethics Commission has certified that at least one candidate for Mayor is eligible to receive 14 public funds under this Chapter, provided that within 48 hours two days of the date that of the 15 Ethics Commission's provides notice under this subsection that it has certified certification that a 16 candidate for Mayor is eligible to receive public funds under this Chapter any report that would be 17 required under (b)(2) or (b)(3) must be filed.
-Within 24 hours two business days of certifying that at 18 least one candidate for Mayor is eligible to receive public financing under this Chapter, the Ethics 19 Commission shall post a notice on its web page, send out a press release and send written notice by 20 regular or electronic mail to any person who has requested such notice.
-21 22 23 24 25 SUPERVISORS MIRKARIMI, MAXWELL, AMMIANO, DALY, MCGOLDRICK BOARD OF SUPERVISORS Page 22
+(3) Any person that makes independent expenditures, electioneering communications, or member communications that clearly identify any candidate for Mayor in an amount that in the aggregate equals or exceeds \$5,000.00, shall, within 24 hours of reaching or exceeding the spending threshold, provide an original copy of the communication to the Ethics Commission and file a statement with the Ethics Commission disclosing the cost of each communication.
+Every person who is required to file a statement with the Ethics Commission pursuant to this Subsection shall indicate on the statement which candidate or candidates for Mayor the independent expenditures, electioneering communications, or member communications disclosed on the statement are intended to support or oppose, or whether they are intended to be neutral, provided that an independent expenditure may not be neutral.
+For the purposes of this Subsection, the costs of a communication that supports or opposes more than one candidate or ballot measure shall be apportioned among each candidate and measure in the communication.

+Thereafter, any such person shall file a supplemental statement with the Ethics Commission each time the person makes independent expenditures, electioneering communications or member communications in support of or in opposition to any candidate for Mayor in an amount that in the aggregate equals or exceeds an additional \$5,000.00.
+The supplemental statements shall be filed within 24 hours of reaching or exceeding the spending threshold.

+The Executive Director shall post the information disclosed on statements required by this subsection on the web page of the Ethics Commission within two business days of the statement being filed.

+$(4\underline{c})$ The supplemental statements required by Subsections $(\underline{a})(\underline{2}), (\underline{a})(\underline{3}), (\underline{b})(\underline{2})$ and $(\underline{b})(\underline{3})$ are not required until the Ethics Commission has certified that at least one candidate for Mayor is eligible to receive public funds under this Chapter, provided that within two days of the date that the Ethics Commission provides notice under this subsection that it has certified that a candidate for Mayor is eligible to receive public funds under this Chapter any report that would be required under $(\underline{a})(\underline{2}), (\underline{a})(\underline{3}), (\underline{b})(\underline{2})$ or $(\underline{b})(\underline{3})$ must be filed.
+Within two business days of certifying that at least one candidate for Mayor is eligible to receive public funds under this Chapter, the Ethics Commission shall post a notice on its web page, send out a press release and send written notice by regular or electronic mail to any person who has requested such notice.